 We continue our tour of Salamanca, starting with the beautiful Plaza Mayor, the city's large public square built in the Baroque style and lined with restaurants and shops.
-We will visit the aptly named Casa de las Conchas (House of Shells), its outer walls covered in more than three Via de la Plata: Small Group Walking Tour in the Footsteps of Pilgrims hundred shells which is a symbol associated with Santiago de Compostela.
+We will visit the aptly named Casa de las Conchas (House of Shells), its outer walls covered in more than three hundred shells which is a symbol associated with Santiago de Compostela.
 The Casa currently houses the city's public library and an information office.
 Salamanca is home to the oldest university in Spain, the University of Salamanca founded in 1134, which we will visit as well to admire its architecture and know more about its history.
 We will visit the Casa Lis Art Noveau and Art Deco Museum, which has a permanent exhibition of decorative arts dating from the end of the 19th century until World War II.
 Finally, we will climb up the Puerta de la Torre, accessible through Salamanca's New Cathedral, to enjoy a fantastic view of the city.
 Accommodation: